Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Lipschitz Basis Function

-Under the above assumptions, we can also guarantee the high-probability exact recovery when the sample size $T$ is sufficiently large. \begin{theorem}[Exact recovery for Lipschitz basis function] Suppose that Assumptions \ref{asp:nondegenerate}-\ref{asp:subgaussian} hold and define $\kappa := \sigma L / \lambda \geq 1$.
+Under these assumptions, we can establish that high-probability exact recovery is achievable, provided that the sample size $T$ is sufficiently large. \begin{theorem}[Exact recovery for Lipschitz basis function] Suppose that Assumptions \ref{asp:nondegenerate}-\ref{asp:subgaussian} hold and define $\kappa := \sigma L / \lambda \geq 1$.
 If the sample complexity $T$ satisfies

-then $\bar{A}$ is the unique global solution to problem \eqref{eqn:nonlinear-obj} with probability at least $1 - \delta$. \end{theorem} Theorem \ref{thm:lipschitz-upper} provides a non-asymptotic sample complexity bound for the case when the basis function is Lipschitz continuous.
-As a special case, when the basis function is $f(x) = x$ and the attack vector $\bar{d}_t$ obeys the Gaussian distribution $\mathcal{N}(0_n, \sigma^2 I_n)$ conditional on $\mathcal{F}_t$, we have $\kappa = 1$.
-Compared with Theorem \ref{thm:bounded-upper}, the dependence on attack probability $p$ is improved from $1/[p(1-p)^2]$ to $1/[p(1-p)]$, which is a result of the stability condition (Assumption \ref{asp:stable}).
+then $\bar{A}$ is the unique global solution to problem \eqnref{eqn:nonlinear-obj} with probability at least $1 - \delta$. \end{theorem} Theorem \ref{thm:lipschitz-upper} provides a non-asymptotic sample complexity bound for the case where the basis function is Lipschitz continuous.
+As a special case, when the basis function is linear, i.e., $f(x) = x$, and the attack/disturbance vector $\bar{d}_t$ follows the Gaussian distribution $\mathcal{N}(\mzero_n, \sigma^2 \mI_n)$ conditional on $\mathcal{F}_t$, we have $\kappa = 1$.
+Compared to Theorem \ref{thm:bounded-upper}, the dependence on the nonzero disturbance probability $p$ is improved from $1/[p(1-p)^2]$ to $1/[p(1-p)]$, a consequence of the stability condition (Assumption \ref{asp:stable}).
 In addition, the dependence on the dimension $m$ is improved from $m^3$ to $m$.
 Intuitively, the improvement is achieved by improving the upper bound on the norm $\|f(x_t)\|_2$.
 In the bounded basis function case, the norm is bounded by $\sqrt{m}B$; while in the Lipschitz basis function case, the norm is bounded by $\sigma L$ with high probability, which is independent from the dimension $m$.
 Finally, the sample complexity bound grows with the parameter $\kappa=\sigma L / \lambda$ and the gap $1 - \rho L$, which is also consistent with the intuition.

-On the other hand, we can construct counterexamples showing that when the stability condition (Assumption \ref{asp:stable}) is violated, the exact recovery fails with probability at least $p$. \begin{theorem}[Failure of exact recovery for unstable systems] There exists a system such that Assumptions \ref{asp:nondegenerate}, \ref{asp:lipschitz} and \ref{asp:subgaussian} are satisfied but for all $T \geq 1$, the ground truth $\bar{A}$ is not a global solution to problem \eqref{eqn:nonlinear-obj} with probability at least $p[1-(1-p)^{T-1}]$. \end{theorem}
+Conversely, we can construct counterexamples demonstrating that when the stability condition (Assumption \ref{asp:stable}) is violated, exact recovery fails with probability at least $p$. \begin{theorem}[Failure of exact recovery for unstable systems] There exists a system such that Assumptions \ref{asp:nondegenerate}, \ref{asp:lipschitz} and \ref{asp:subgaussian} are satisfied but for all $T \geq 1$, the ground truth $\bar{A}$ is not a global solution to problem \eqnref{eqn:nonlinear-obj} with probability at least $p[1-(1-p)^{T-1}]$. \end{theorem}